apache/airflow/docs/apache-airflow/concepts/datasets.rst

 If one dataset is updated multiple times before all consumed datasets have been updated, the downstream DAG will still only be run once, as shown in this illustration:

 .. ::
-    Asci art reprepsentation of this diagram
+    ACII art representation of this diagram

     example_dataset_1   x----x---x---x----------------------x-
     example_dataset_2   -------x---x-------x------x----x------